Norwich University of the Arts: Buildings

 Duke Street building which houses the library and students' union.

 The University campus comprises twelve buildings located in Norwich city centre.

 Francis House which is located on Redwell Street is the main reception for Norwich University of the Arts, while the majority of academic facilities are a two-minute walk away, along the pedestrianised St Georges Street, with additional sites on the neighbouring Duke Street and St Andrews Street.

 Teaching facilities include a large Apple Mac and Windows suite, A1 style printing rooms, wood and metal workshops with a functioning forge, stop-motion animation studios, professional sound booths, open-plan design and illustration studios, constructed textiles and fashion workshops, lecture theatre and comprehensive library.

-There are three areas of accommodation for year one students: the newly developed All Saints Green halls of residence comprising a total of 228 rooms, the Beechcroft complex off Sprowston Road and Harvard Court.
+There are five areas of accommodation for year one students: All Saint's Green, Beechcroft, Crown Place, Duke Street Riverside, and Rochester Court.

 Organisation and structure

-The Vice-Chancellor is Professor Simon Ofield-Kerr and the Chancellor is the British filmmaker Amma Asante.
+The Vice-Chancellor is Professor Ben Stopher and the Chancellor is the British filmmaker Amma Asante.